-4.911 The Master of Arts degree program as a whole and each of its specific student learning outcomes are regularly evaluated, with the results discussed by faculty and used to improve student learning and formation.
+4.9 The Master of Arts degree program as a whole and each of its specific student learning outcomes are regularly evaluated, with the results discussed by faculty and used to improve student learning and formation.

-SELF-STUDY IDEAS: See prompt for Standard 4.56.
+SELF-STUDY IDEAS: See prompt for Standard 4.5.

-Master of Theology (Master of Sacred Theology) [NOTE: Offered by 78 of 257 accredited schools or 30%]
+Master of Theology (Master of Sacred Theology)

-4.102 The Master of Theology degree (sometimes called the or Master of Sacred Theology) is an advanced, academically oriented, master's degree for people who already have a Master of Divinity degree or other graduate theological degree providing equivalent academic background.
+4.10 The Master of Theology degree (or Master of Sacred Theology) is an advanced, academically oriented, master's degree for people who already have a Master of Divinity degree or other graduate theological degree providing equivalent academic background.
 This degree prepares people to study more deeply a theologically related discipline, often in preparation for doctoral studies.
 Since it builds upon a previous master's degree, this degree may require as few as 24 semester credits or equivalent units.
 The only nomenclature normally allowed for this degree is Master of Theology (abbreviated as ThM or sometimes MTh) or Master of Sacred Theology (abbreviated as STM).